Below is the list of our frequently asked questions. If your question is not answered below, please contact us.

 What are registration and effective dates?
 Back to top

 Registration and effective dates are important because they give you priority within your band.
 Your registration date is the date that you submitted your application, this will not change.
 The effective date is the date that you were placed in a band.
-This will change if you go in a higher or lower band.
+This will change if you go into a higher or lower band.

 I need an adapted property, what do I need to do?
 Back to top

-If you feel you need an adapted property we will need evidence of the type of adaptations you require, usually from an occupational therapist.
+If you feel you need an adapted property, we will need evidence of the type of adaptations you require, usually from an occupational therapist.

 Will adapted properties be advertised?
 Back to top